-Describe the aquatic plants and animals occurring in the areas affected by the project, noting the patterns and distribution in the waterways and any associated wetlands and lacustrine environments.
-The description of the plants and animals present or likely to be present in the area will at least include:
+Describe the aquatic plants and animals occurring in the areas affected by the project, noting the patterns and distribution in the waterways and any associated wetlands, lacustrine and marine environments.
+The description of the plants and animals present or likely to be present in the area should at least include:

-- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area, and/or those in any associated lacustrine environment - aquatic plants - aquatic and benthic substrate - habitat downstream of the project, or potentially impacted due to currents in associated lacustrine environments.
+- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area, and/or those in any associated lacustrine and marine environment - any threatened or near threatened marine species and their habitat - aquatic plants - aquatic and benthic substrate - habitat downstream of the project, or potentially impacted due to currents in associated lacustrine and marine environments.

 Conduct a desktop assessment of the potential for stygofauna to occur within the zone of influence of the project proposal, and a pilot study in accordance with the Western Australian Environmental Protection Authority - Guidance for the Assessment of Environmental Factors No. 54a (August 2007), or any more recent publication that supersedes that guideline.
 If the desktop assessment and pilot study identify potentially significant stygofauna values, provide a description to order or family taxonomic rank of the presence and nature of any stygofauna occurring in groundwater likely to be affected by the project.
-Sampling and survey methods should follow best practice, such as that published by the Western Australian Environmental Protection Authority - Guidance for the Assessment of Environmental Factors no.54 (December 2003) and No. 54a (August 2007), or any more recent publication that supersedes that guideline.
+Sampling and survey methods should follow best practice, such as that published by the Western Australian Environmental Protection Authority - Guidance for the Assessment of Environmental Factors no. 54 (December 2003) and No. 54a (August 2007), or any more recent publication that supersedes that guideline.